 This Date in Pirates History: January 1

 The Pirates adjusted the left field fence at Forbes Field to accommodate their two sluggers, bringing it in 30 feet and calling the new home run territory Greenberg Gardens, later renamed Kiner’s Korner.
-Greenberg didn’t have a big season in Pittsburgh, hitting a career low .249 with 25 homers and 74 RBI’s although he did walk 104 times.
-His biggest contribution to the Pirates that year was his tutelage of Kiner, making the young player a better hitter, teaching him to pull the ball more to take advantage of the shorter distance in LF but also making him take extra batting practice.
-The move may not have paid off in the standings as the Pirates finished in 7th place with a 62-92 record but they did get their money back on Greenberg with an increase of over 500,000 fans from the previous season.
+Greenberg didn’t have a big season in Pittsburgh, hitting a career low .249 with 25 homers and 74 RBIs, although he did walk 104 times.
+His biggest contribution to the Pirates that year was his tutelage of Kiner, making the young player a better hitter by teaching him to pull the ball more to take advantage of the shorter distance in LF, and he also made him take extra batting practice.
+The move may not have paid off in the standings as the Pirates finished in 7th place with a 62-92 record, but they did get their money back on Greenberg with an increase of over 500,000 fans from the previous season.

 Hank retired following the season due to lingering injuries but he still had some remarkable career stats to his credit.
 He played just nine full seasons and four partial years but he was still able to hit 331 homers and drive in 1276 runs with a .313 career average.
 His career OPS of 1.017 ranks 7th all-time.
 He led the AL four times in home runs including an amazing 58 in 1938.
 He drove in 183 runs in 1937, the third highest single season total ever and two years prior he drove in 170 runs, the 8th highest total ever.
 Despite the great stats over a short time it still took until 1956 for him to get elected to the Hall of Fame even though he first appeared on the ballot in 1949(He also received votes in 1945 before he came back from the war).